 It rolls on large air-filled tires that glide through any terrain.
 This is a great jogging stroller that you can take off road.
 Easy to pushed even with one hand.
 Some other features that parents will enjoy are: adjustable leg rest, adjustable handle bar, large basket, mesh window in the seat, adjustable 5-point harness, and run away strap.

 I gave the new Indie 5 out of 5 stars since I really like the new updates and think that this is an outstanding jogger.
-The new Indie 2016 is retailing for around $529 and comes with an air-pump and a bumper bar.
+It retailing for around $529 and comes with an air-pump and a bumper bar.

 -Large canopy.
 As I’ve said above, I didn’t like the back of the canopy being attached to the frame of the stroller, but it’s still a great large canopy for a jogger that are known for not paying attention to the canopies.
 Now, it has two large panels and a large pop-out sunvisor that goes almost to the bumper bar.
 There is also a large dark mesh peekaboo window with a magnetic closure instead of a noisy Velcro that my older model has.